 What Is Enterprise Value (EV)?

-Formula to Calculate Enterprise Value (EV)
+Formula For Enterprise Value (EV)

-where, market capitalization is equal to the market value of equity shares (otherwise called the common equity).
+In this formula, market capitalization is equal to the market value of equity shares (otherwise called the common equity).

 The expanded version of this formula is: